The Bankrate promise

 State and local first-time homebuyer grants

-In addition to nationally available grant programs, you might be able to find financial assistance from an organization closer to home (or where you want your home to be).
+In addition to nationally available grant programs, you might be able to find financial assistance from an organization closer to home.
 Many states offer grant programs for budding homebuyers, especially if you’re relocating for work.
 Check with your state’s housing finance authority or real estate agent.

 A local mortgage lender might also be able to point you toward free money.
 For example, First Federal Bank of Kansas City offers eligible buyers a grant of up to $5,000.
-Illinois-based New York-based ESL Federal Credit Union has a matching program for Black and Latinx first-time homebuyers that can provide up to $10,500 of grant money.
-Tri Counties Bank, in California, offers four-to-one matching grants of as much as $29,000.
+New York-based ESL Federal Credit Union has a matching program for Black and Latinx first-time homebuyers that can provide up to $10,500 of grant money.
+Tri Counties Bank in California offers four-to-one matching grants of as much as $29,000.

 How to apply for a first-time homebuyer grant

 Most home-buying grants come with minimum credit score requirements.
-The application process also typically requires extensive documentation of income and assets, including at least two months of recent pay stubs and verification of employment.
+The application process also typically requires extensive documentation of income and assets, including at least two months of recent pay stubs and employment verification.

 Depending on which grant you’re after, you might be able to apply for the grant as you apply for your mortgage simultaneously.
 Otherwise, you’ll need to follow the organization’s guidelines.
 Many allow you to begin the application process online.